Bankruptcy has its own language. If you are considering filing bankruptcy, it helps to know the language spoken there.

 Use your words

-Now that you have a working bankruptcy vocabulary, start talking to a bankruptcy lawyer to find out how these concepts work in real life.
+Now that you’ve mastered basic bankruptcy terms, you have a working bankruptcy vocabulary.
+Start talking to a bankruptcy lawyer to find out how these concepts work in real life.

 Don’t be afraid to ask questions.
 There is no reason why you should immediately understand this very specialized area of law.